ktkiiski/coffee-pot/README.md

 ![Actions Tab](/img/enable-public-URLs.png)

 This example makes use of the awesome [picamera](http://picamera.readthedocs.org/en/release-1.8/) python module, which natively controls the camera module and does not depend on raspistill.

+## Setup

+To run Python scripts locally, setup a virtualenv for them.
+Run these in your local repository directory:

+    mkvirtualenv -a . coffee-watch
+    pip install -r requirements.txt